 Once all external review letters have been received and the candidate's dossier is complete, it will be given to the review committee for their evaluation and recommendation.
 The review committee, including the department chair, will each conduct independent written reviews of the material.
 The department chair will arrange a meeting of the review committee to discuss their completed reviews, including the external reviewer assessments, and will assist with any criteria and/or clarifying questions that arise.
 The written reviews of the review committee and department chair do not have to agree and will be addressed to the dean on letterhead and with internal reviewer signature.
-All recommendation letters should reflect a candid review of the strengths and weaknesses that arose through the review process that include reference to external reviewer recommendations and distill to a clear recommendation.
+All recommendation letters should reflect a candid review of the strengths and weaknesses of the candidate that arose through the review process, include comments from all external reviewer recommendations, address any areas needing improvement and distill to a clear recommendation.
 All independent recommendation letters will be included in the final dossier and forwarded to the dean and Executive Committee for review and vote.